FREE SHIPPING on orders over $75 International: over $250

 How about the water?

 Each tea varies in the water temperature it requires for brewing.
 Although most thermoses keep the water hot for at least 6 hours, it still gradually becomes cooler.
 For this purpose, we always fill it with boiling water.
-This way, even if it becomes a little cooler, it will be the right temperatures for many if not most of our teas.
+This way, even if it becomes a little cooler, it will be the right temperature for many, if not most, of our teas.

 Which Teas Should I Bring Camping?

-Understandably everyone has their own preference for teas.
+Understandably, everyone has their own tea preferences.
 And some teas might seem to us extra tasty outdoors.

 Something about the fresh air and smell of the trees and flowers just seems to completely transform the tea.
 Sometimes it’s hard to believe it is the same tea we have been drinking indoors, there are just so many factors that play a role in the taste and overall experience.